CliffAgius/NDC-London-2022---Meadow-IoT-Talk/readme.md

     The Robot arm design is a simplified version of this project from Thingyverse to enable quicker and simpler print and build - https://www.thingiverse.com/thing:1684471

 If you want to know how to build the Robot arm to my son shows how it's done here on YouTube - [https://www.youtube.com/watch?v=Gk84dhThmjY](https://www.youtube.com/watch?v=Gk84dhThmjY)

+# Set-up Azure IoT Hub

+As the end of my talk was rudely interrupted by the Police, fire alarms and car bombs you would have missed how to set-up an Azure IoT Hub.

+The docs are here: [https://docs.microsoft.com/azure/iot-hub/?WT.mc_id=IoT-MVP-5003764](https://docs.microsoft.com/azure/iot-hub/?WT.mc_id=IoT-MVP-5003764)

+and I have a blog post here that explains it for the ESP32 and NanoFramework but the process is very similar - [https://www.cliffordagius.co.uk/post/connectesp32toiothub/](https://www.cliffordagius.co.uk/post/connectesp32toiothub/)